From the United States to Germany, here are some of the most beautiful and unusual libraries found in the world. Perfect for book-lovers out there!

 Library of Parliament

 The Library of Parliament (French: Bibliothèque du Parlement) is the main information repository and research resource for the Parliament of Canada.
 The main branch of the library sits at the rear of the Center Block on Parliament Hill in Ottawa, Ontario, and is the last untouched part of that larger building’s original incarnation after it burned down in 1916.
 The library has been augmented and renovated several times since its construction in 1876, the last between 2002 and 2006, though the form and decor remain essentially authentic.
 The building today serves as a Canadian icon and appears on the obverse of the Canadian ten-dollar bill.
 (Photo credit: parl.ca)

 National Library of Belarus

-The National Library of Belarus is the biggest library in the Republic of Belarus, a landlocked country in Eastern Europe bordered by Russia to the northeast, Ukraine to the south, Poland to the west and and Lithuania and Latvia to the northwest.
+The National Library of Belarus is the biggest in the Republic of Belarus, a landlocked country in Eastern Europe bordered by Russia to the northeast, Ukraine to the south, Poland to the west and Lithuania and Latvia to the northwest.
 The library is located in Minsk, the capital of Belarus.
 The library’s main architectural component has the shape of a rhombicuboctahedron.
-The height of the building is 241.5 feet and weight is 115 000 tones (not including books).
+The height of the building is 241.5 feet and its weight 115,000 tons (not including books).
 The building has 23 floors.
 The National Library can seat about 2,000 readers and features a 500-seat conference hall.
 It houses the largest collection of Belarusian printed materials and the third largest collection of books in Russian.
 (Photo credit: wikiwand.com)

 Meet Antonio La Cava, a retired Italian teacher who travels around the country in his “bibliomotocarro” or “librarymotorcar” to get children excited about books.